W-nn/alx-low_level_programming/0x00-hello_world/README.md

-A script that compiles a C file and creates an executable named cisfun.
-The C file name will be saved in the variable
+A C program that prints the given text using function puts